rockiger/akiee/backlog.md

 ## TODO As a user I want to keep notes (not tasks), that I want to keep for future reference, that I can remember important information.

 ## TODO AS a user I want that Akiee restores the state right where I left it, that I can pick up my work where I left it.

+## TODO As a User I want to have an intelligent Entry-Box for the a new task, that I can add important meta information like due date, projecet, etc. easily.

+## TODO As a User I want to add recurring task, that I can track task, that I have to do often.
+- [ ] Define the interval at which the task is recurring

+## TODO As a user I want to filter my currrent list for project, that I can concentrate on one.

+## TODO As a person who plans a FUTURE task, I want to add a DOING-date (scheduled) for a task, that I can forget about tasks that have no urgency right now, but will be in my DOING's when I need them.

+acceptance criteria

+- [ ] choose a DOING-date in the entry field
+- [ ] jumps (only) from TODO to DOING on the given date

+## TODO As a note keeper I want a agenda view for today, that I can see what I have to do today
+- [ ] Agenda View shows all tasks or Doings
+  - [ ] Define Model, based on org-mode-parser-nodes
+- [ ] Agenda View shows a Timetable for Today
+  - [ ] Agenda View is based on Org-Mode's
+- [ ] Toggle Button should be Bootstrap, for nice design
+- [ ] Editor should have focus after it is shown
+- [ ] There is a Menu entry for Agenda Views
+- [ ] There is a Shortcut for the Agenda View
+- [ ] Agenda-View should always updated when it's shown

 ## DONE As a user I want akie appearing suitable to my operating system, that it feels like a native app: